mmertsock/eskergames/README.md

 `<marquee>🚧 UNDER CONSTRCUTION 🚧</marquee>`

-https://www.esker-apps.com/g is a little broken right now except for the Terrain editor.
+https://www.esker-apps.com/g is a little broken right now except for the Terrain editor. index.html graphic design inspired by the classic SimCity PC game menu from the 90s.